nicholasjhs/hughsambros/content/blog/nkc1-4-my-final-meals.md

 Finally, something that I didn't even think about when starting this challenge is all the preparation.
 From doing the groceries, to even having the right tools to cook, I realized that I really didn't know anything.
 In terms of groceries, before this challenge, I never understood how hard it was to cook meals without breaking the bank.
 I mean shit, if you don't buy stuff when they're on sale, groceries for a single meal can cost like 40$ PER MEAL.
 So yeah man, when you compare all the effort of cooking AND the price of groceries, I can understand how people would sometimes eat McDonald's instead of cooking.
 Also, in terms of tools, for my butternut squash pasta take 2, my mom actually bought a dough roller and MAN, let me tell you that it was SO.
 MUCH.
 EASIER.
 So yeah, it's good to be ghetto sometimes, but it can make your life a whole lot more complicated.

 ![Pasta Meal](/assets/images/hsb/quart/nkc1-4-final-cooking3.jpg)
 This is the butternut squash ravioli take number 2.
 Made with a dough roller and a wood board also.
 It was so much easier than using a full bottle of wine.
+Recipe is [here](https://tasty.co/recipe/easy-butternut-squash-ravioli)

 **What I learned:**